alperozisik/imc-blogs/setup development enviornment with OMH/blog.md

 ```

 # Setup Folders
 Create a workspace folder.
-Within that folder create the following folders:
+Within that folder, create the following folders:
 - `omce-tools`: This is created by extracting OMCE Tools
 - `source`: This is created by extracting scaffold of the API